digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/upgrading.rst

 we recommend that you test your configuration prior to upgrading and update the settings to avoid using deprecated flags.

-IMPORTANT: Existing domains and domain managers need to be reconfigured to keep on working.
+IMPORTANT: Existing sync domains and sync domain managers need to be reconfigured to keep on working.
 It is important that before attempting the binary upgrade, you configure the currently used protocol version explicitly:

 .. literalinclude:: /canton/includes/mirrored/community/app/src/test/resources/documentation-snippets/enforce-protocol-version-domain-2.5.conf

-Nodes persist the static domain parameters used during initialization now.
-Version 2.5 is the last version that will require this explicit configuration setting during upgrading.
+Nodes persist the static sync domain parameters used during initialization now.
+Version 2.5 is the last version that requires this explicit configuration setting during upgrading.

-If you started the domain node accidentally before changing your configuration, your participants won't be able to reconnect to the domain, as they will fail with a message like:
+If you started the sync domain node accidentally before changing your configuration, your participants won't be able to reconnect to the sync domain.
+They fail with a message like:

     DOMAIN_PARAMETERS_CHANGED(9,d5dfa5ce): The domain parameters have changed

-To recover from this, you need to force a reset of the stored static domain parameters using:
+To recover from this, you need to force a reset of the stored static sync domain parameters using:

 .. literalinclude:: /canton/includes/mirrored/community/app/src/test/resources/documentation-snippets/reset-protocol-version-domain-2.5.conf

-In order to benefit from protocol version 4, you will have to :ref:`upgrade the domain accordingly <canton_domain_protocol_version_upgrading>`.
+In order to benefit from protocol version 4, you will have to :ref:`upgrade the sync domain accordingly <canton_domain_protocol_version_upgrading>`.

 Upgrade to Release 2.4
 ^^^^^^^^^^^^^^^^^^^^^^